Stiefel tropical linear spaces: Combinatorics of Stiefel tropical linear spaces

 \begin{proposition} Let $\Sigma$ be any bipartite graph such that $M(\Sigma)$ is a connected matroid, and every edge of $\Sigma$ is contained in a matching.
-If $A$ is a tropical matrix supported on $\Sigma$, then the maximal faces of~$\mc D(A)$ are the transversal matroids of the maximal subgraphs $G$ of~$\Sigma$ such that $\tilde\Lambda(A)$ contains all matchings contained in~$G$. \end{proposition}
+If $A$ is a tropical matrix supported on $\Sigma$, then the maximal faces of~$\mc D(A)$ are the transversal matroids of the maximal subgraphs $G$ of~$\Sigma$ such that $\tilde\Lambda(A)$ contains all matchings in~$G$. \end{proposition}

-\begin{proof} Let $G$ be a subset of $\Sigma$ such that $\tilde\Lambda(A)$ contains all matchings contained in~$G$.
+\begin{proof} Let $G$ be a subset of $\Sigma$ containing a matching, such that $\tilde\Lambda(A)$ contains all matchings contained in~$G$.
 Let $G'$ be the set of edges contained in some matching contained in $G$, so that $M(G')=M(G)$.
 The matroid $M(G')$ is the direct sum of all the matroids $M(C)$ where $C$ ranges over the connected components of $G'$.
+We will first construct vectors $t'\in\R^n$ and $u'\in\R^d$ such that